NHOrus/srwq-compilation/episode-15.md

 The penny drops.

-"Wait a minute...those are Axel's clothes!!"
+"Wait a minute... those are Axel's clothes!!"

 But Lamia is gone.